What Is a Timesheet?

 For example, let’s say you estimate that preparing the wireframes for a new website will take 5 days.
 You put that on the project schedule and it automatically feeds through to the timesheets for the relevant resources.
 They complete the timesheets with the actual work hours spent on doing the wireframes.
 The wireframes take two people 4 days, so that’s 8 days of effort in total.

 The next time you come to estimate the task for creating wireframes, you can use the real data of 8 days and create a far more accurate project schedule.

-This one is pretty obvious.
-As we explained at the start, if your commercial model relies on charging clients for your time, then you need to know how much time to charge them for.
+As we explained at the start, if your commercial model relies on charging clients for your time, then you need to know how much time to charge them.
 Timesheets also give you the detail so you can spell out exactly what you did on a project.

 This is helpful if ever your invoices are queried, and especially when work takes longer than planned because of changes the client requested.
 Weekly timesheets are the standard to keep clients informed.
 However, daily timesheets can be more effective in projects with a shorter duration.

 Timesheets Help You Manage Your Team’s Workload